aniketh1/aniketh1/README.md

 - 👋 Hi, I’m @aniketh1
 - 👀 I’m interested in programming and youtube
-- 🌱 I’m currently learning diploma
+- 🌱 I’m currently learning Computer Science Engineering
 - 📫 How to reach me : you can communicate with me through youtube : aniket codez; or insta : aniket_korwar

 <!---